 “Once the patient is seen in the office, our doctors send a referral letter and/or a progress note to the referring physician with all of the information from the visit included.”

-By addressing challenges and inefficiencies within the referral process, medical practices can reduce manual workflow, improve the patient experience and deliver more effective, integrated care.
+By addressing challenges and inefficiencies within the referral management process, medical practices can reduce manual referral tracking, improve the patient experience and deliver more effective, integrated care.